How to create a generator in Python?

-keyword.
+A generator in Python is a special type of iterator that generates values one at a time as they are requested, using the yield keyword.
 Generators allow you to create memory-efficient iterators, which is particularly useful when handling large datasets or sequences.
 In this article, you’ll learn how to create a generator in Python through generator functions and generator expressions, along with examples.

-keyword to return a value and pause execution.
+A generator function in Python is similar to a normal function, but instead of returning a single value and terminating, it uses the yield keyword to return a value and pause execution.
 Each time the generator is called, it resumes from where it left off, producing values one by one.

-Here’s how to define a simple generator function using yield
+Here’s how to define a simple generator function using yield:

 This generator function yields three values: 1, 2, and 3.
 To use the generator, you create a generator object and iterate over it.